jw2249a/2017-bayes-audit/2017-code/README.md

 ##### Audit inputs file

-The **audit inputs** file lists the audited vote files use in the audit computations (perhaps with their SHA256 hash values).
+The **audit inputs** file lists the audited vote files use in the audit computations with their SHA256 hash values.
+The audits input file is an *output* of the audit program, not an input to the program.
+It lists the files that the audit program will use for the computation of this stage.
+The SHA-256 hashes are there for definiteness, allowing at a later time that you still have the correct input files, if you want to check the audit program.
+The audits input file is not used elsewhere by ``multi.py``.

 | Filename                   | SHA256 hash of file |
 |---                         |---                  |